helto4real/hassio/doc_source/docs/system/3_move_old_hassio.md

 ## Install backup from old HASSIO installation
 - Get a backup and download it
-- Login to your fresh copy
+- Login to your fresh copy of Hassio
 - IMPORTANT!
 Before restoring backup, add the custom add-on paths to stores.
-If not the restor wont restore custom add-ons
+If you not do this, the restore wont restore custom add-ons
-- Do a restore of Hassio
+- Make a restore of Hassio

 ## New IP for your machine
 If your new machine has a new ip address additional things need to be taken care of.
 I choose to keep my old installation and start fresh i.e. new ip.
 The upside doing a new setup is that you can keep your old until everything is up and running.